ThiashaV/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 🧑‍🏫 You can now see some of the topographic features underneath the departures layer.
 You may observe that several areas with high departure rates are in the northern desert area.
 Thus, drought may be affecting the people in these cases.

 Let's take it a step further.
-Go to the context layers, expand the **Natural Hazard** options, and check on the **Drought Priority Areas**.
+Go to the **Context layers**, expand the **Natural Hazard** options, and check on the **Drought Priority Areas**.
 You can see that many of the drought priority areas are in the northern desert area.

 Ensure to uncheck the **Drought Priority Areas** and the **Access layers** to continue with this tutorial.